lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 10 Not for jazz.md

   - simple sentence:
   	- our clavichord [subject]
   	- is kept [predicate verb][passive]
-  	- in the living room [adverbial of palce of the predicate verb]
+  	- in the living room [adverbial of place of the predicate verb]

 It has belonged to our family for a long time.
   - simple sentence: